Elisabetta Fiorini Mazzanti

-Elisabetta Fiorini Mazzanti (3 June 1799 – 23 April 1879), was an Italian botanist and writer.
+Elisabetta Fiorini Mazzanti (3 June 1799 – 23 April 1879) was an Italian botanist and writer.
 She was known for her work in bryology and algae.
 In scientific literature, she is referred to by the abbreviation Fior.-Mazz.

 Early years

-Elisabetta Fiorini Mazzanti, born in Terracina, Italy in 1799, was the only daughter of Count Giuseppe and Teresa Scirocchi, but her mother passed away soon after she was born.
+Elisabetta Fiorini Mazzanti, born in Terracina, Italy, in 1799, was the only daughter of Count Giuseppe and Teresa Scirocchi, but her mother died soon after she was born.

 Elisabetta's father took charge of his only daughter's education providing her with a good education in history, geography, literature and art, as well as Latin, French, English and German.
-Already in her early youth, she developed an interest in botany, and one of her first teachers was Giambattista Brocchi (1772-1826).
-Through him, she came into contact with other scientists of the time, notably Giuseppe De Notaris (1805-1877) who would have an important impact throughout her life.
+Already in her early youth, she developed an interest in botany, and one of her first teachers was Giambattista Brocchi (1772–1826).
+Through him, she came into contact with other scientists of the time, notably Giuseppe De Notaris (1805–1877) who would have an important impact throughout her life.

 In 1829, she married the lawyer Luca Mazzanti, and they had a child.
 In 1842, the Contessa Fiorini-Mazzanti, as she was then known, lost her husband, father and only daughter within a year and became the sole heir to the large family estates.
 She adopted and educated the young Contessa Enrichetta Fiorini, niece of the late botanist Ernesto Mauri, who would become Fiorini Mazzanti's companion and nurse during her last years.